FicekD/Image2C-array/README.md

 ```
 with every generated image an instance of this structure is created named `_ZIKA_I_<image-name>_`.

-Input image is converted to grayscale, rotated by -90 degrees and converted to indexed 2 format -> output image is binary abd approximately 8 times smaller.
+Input image is converted to grayscale, rotated by -90 degrees and converted to indexed 2 format -> output image is binary and approximately 8 times smaller.

 ### Error handeling
 On error an error file is created at `./errors` describing its cause.

-Possible errors are at the moment
+Possible errors are at the moment:
 - File not found
 - Invalid file name
 - File not recognized as an image